Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

 The proof of this fact is quite similar to the analysis in Lemma~\ref{lem:nonclique_buffer}.
-Note that the use we make of $\psi$ and $Q$ being generated by Algorithm~\ref{alg:RGA:deg} is that the invariants of Claim~\ref{cl:degen:inv} hold; we do not in the following proof perform any analysis of the probabilistic process generating $\psi$ and $Q$.
+We remark that the use we make of $\psi$ and $Q$ being generated by Algorithm~\ref{alg:RGA:deg} is that the invariants of Claim~\ref{cl:degen:inv} hold; we do not in the following proof perform any analysis of the probabilistic process generating $\psi$ and $Q$.